Simple Prostatectomy – Robotic Assisted Enucleation

 How is it done?

-- Patients will receive a general anaesthesia, unless contra-indicated.
+- Patients will receive a general anesthesia, unless contra-indicated.

 - Prophylactic anti-biotics is given.

-- The bladder neck is pulled down into the cavity to assist with hemostasis.
+- Trigonalization of bladder, bladder pulled down into prostate cavity

 What next?